rednafi/rednafi.com/content/go/reminiscing_cgi_scripts.md

 ## Why they didn't catch on

-The primary reasons CGI scripts fell out of favor are somewhat related to performance and security.
+CGI scripts have fallen out of favor primarily due to concerns related to performance and security.
 When a CGI script is executed, it initiates a new process for each request.
-This approach, while straightforward, becomes increasingly inefficient as the volume of web traffic grows.
-Although spawning processes have become quite a bit faster in the modern Linux kernel, you'd still have to pay the interpreter startup cost in every request.
+While this approach is straightforward, it becomes increasingly inefficient as web traffic volume grows.
+However, it's worth noting that modern Linux kernels have made improvements in process spawning, and solutions like FastCGI utilize persistent process pools to reduce the overhead of creating new processes.
+Nevertheless, you still incur the VM startup cost for each request when using interpreted languages like Python or Ruby.

-Modern web servers and frameworks, such as Flask, Django, or Go servers, address these inefficiencies by maintaining persistent server processes.
-This design allows them to handle multiple requests more effectively, optimizing resource use and response times.
+Modern web servers and frameworks, such as Flask, Django, or Go servers, have addressed these inefficiencies by maintaining persistent server processes.
+This, along with the advantage of not having to bear the VM startup cost, has led people to opt for these alternatives.

-Another show stopper is the obvious security issues that lurk behind CGI scripts.
-Even in our simple example, the Bash script accepts any value for `name` and passes that directly to the response.
-Sure, we could sanitize it manually before passing it onto the next step but many of these steps are automatically handled for you by pretty much any modern web framework.
+Another concern worth considering is the evident security issues associated with CGI scripts.
+Even in our simple example, the Bash script accepts any value for the `name` parameter and passes it directly to the response.
+This exposes a significant vulnerability to injection attacks.
+While it's possible to manually sanitize the input before passing it to the next step, it's reassuring to know that many of these security steps are automatically handled for you by almost any modern web framework.
 Fin!

 [^1]:
     [Apache Tutorial: Dynamic Content with CGI](https://httpd.apache.org/docs/2.4/howto/cgi.html)[^1]